Predictive inference for time series: why is split conformal effective despite temporal dependence?: Introduction

 Conformal prediction methods~\citep{vovk2005algorithmic,shafer2008tutorial} occupy a happy medium between these two extremes, and are often preferred for uncertainty quantification in black-box settings because they are easy to ``wrap around” any existing prediction model while also providing theoretical coverage guarantees~\citep{angelopoulos2023conformal}.
 In addition to accommodating black-box prediction models, these methods make weak assumptions on the data-generating process, requiring only that the data be exchangeable.
 Time series data, however, clearly violate these exchangeability assumptions, and a significant body of work has aimed to develop variants of conformal prediction methods that are adapted for the time series setting~\citep[e.g.][]{chernozhukov2018exact,xu2023conformal,gibbs2024conformal}.

 In spite of these developments, the vanilla split conformal algorithm~\citep{papadopoulos2002inductive,lei2018distribution}---without any modifications or constraints on its implementation---remains an appealing choice for uncertainty quantification in time series models because of its low computational cost and effective practical performance~\citep{chernozhukov2018exact,xu2023sequential,oliveira2024split}.
-Indeed, the accurate predictive coverage of split conformal prediction on time series data that has often been observed empirically may seem quite surprising: due to temporal dependence, time series data is generally far from exchangeable, so how can a framework whose justification relies on exchangeability perform so well?
+On the face of it, this may seem quite surprising: due to temporal dependence, time series data is generally far from exchangeable, so how can a framework whose justification relies on exchangeability perform so well?
 The purpose of this paper is to explain the (often) strong performance of this algorithm in the time series setting.